How did Schrodinger Inc. (SDGR) fare last session?

 The recent increase in stakes in SDGR appears to be a result of several institutional investors and hedge funds increasing their positions.
 The Vanguard Group, Inc. made another increased to its shares in SDGR during the first quarter, upping its stake by 2.28%.
 During the last quarter, the company picked up 109,607 additional shares for a total stake of worth $91.78 million, bringing number of shares owned by the company to 4,910,642.

 During the first quarter, ARK Investment Management LLC added a 87,330 position in SDGR.
 BlackRock Fund Advisors purchased an additional 66258.0 shares in the last quarter, increasing its holdings by 2.10%, now holding 3.22 million shares worth $60.13 million.
-At the end of the first quarter, Nikko Asset Management Americas, increased its SDGR holdings by 449.57% and now holds 2.41 million SDGR shares valued at $45.04 million with the added 1.97 million shares during the period.
 SDGR shares are owned by institutional investors to the tune of 78.50% at present.

 Leave a Reply